artivis/manif/README.md

 #### A note on Jacobians

+The `manif` package differentiates Jacobians with respect to a local perturbation on the tangent space.
+These Jacobians map tangent spaces, as described in [this paper](http://arxiv.org/abs/1812.01537).
-While the `manif` package differentiates Jacobians with respect to a local perturbation on the tangent space, many non-linear solvers (e.g. [Ceres](http://ceres-solver.org/)) expect them to be differentiated wrt the underlying representation vector of the group element
+However, many non-linear solvers
+(e.g. [Ceres](http://ceres-solver.org/)) expect functions to be differentiated wrt the underlying representation vector of the group element
 (e.g. wrt to quaternion vector for <img src="https://latex.codecogs.com/png.latex?SO^3"/>).
 For this reason `manif` is compliant with [Ceres](http://ceres-solver.org/)